Skip to main content

 • Fire line repair work cannot be detached from approved fire line contractor requirements.

-• Health-hazard backflow assemblies
+• Health-hazard assemblies are tested at least annually.

 Residential notes